micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-24-rashi_en.md

 <b>In accordance with everything that . . . shall instruct you.</b> Whether to place in confinement, condemn, or purify.

 ### passuk 9
-<b>Remember what the Hachem, your God, did to Miriam.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>If you intend to take precautions to avoid suffering <i>tzora’as,</i> do not engage in slander.
+<b>Remember what the Adonoy, your God, did to Miriam.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>If you intend to take precautions to avoid suffering <i>tzora’as,</i> do not engage in slander.
 Remember what was done to Miriam, who spoke about her brother, and was afflicted with leprous ulcers.

 ### passuk 10
 <b>If you become your fellow’s creditor.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>You obligate your fellow.